Weekly Arizonian: Demise, 1871

 A bitter war ensued between the two newspapers.
-Tucson was not yet big enough to support two newspapers, and it became apparent that the election would decide which newspaper survived.
+Tucson was not big enough at the time to support two newspapers, and it became apparent that the election would decide which newspaper survived.
 During the campaign McCormick was the subject of the first political cartoon in Arizona.
 He won the election on November 8, sealing the fate of the Arizonian.
 Dooner continued casting aspersions on Wasson and the Citizen, but finally on April 29, 1871, he ceased publishing, and the Arizonian was no more.

 The old Tubac press which had inaugurated the history of printing in Arizona went on to launch the Tucson Arizona Star in 1877, the Tombstone Nugget in 1879 and the Tombstone Epitaph in 1880.
 In 1933 the Epitaph editor donated the relic to the Arizona Historical Society in Tucson, and the press was later put on display at the Tubac Presidio State Historic Park.
 In 1959 Frank Giffen printed four centennial commemorative issues of the Arizonian which were mailed from Tubac.
 In 1957 Edward Cross was inducted into the Arizona Newspapers Association Hall of Fame, as was Pierson Dooner in 1996.
 In 2012, the national Society of Professional Journalists declared the Washington Hand Press on which the Arizonian was first printed and the surrounding Tubac Presidio State Historic Park as a Historic Site in Journalism.